 Lacey Shaver

-Prior to WRI, Lacey managed education and outreach for the LEED for Cities and Communities program at the U.S. Green Building Council and launched the STAR Community Rating System, the first U.S. framework and certification program for local governments to benchmark community-wide sustainability performance.
-Lacey has also conducted analyses of local climate and hazard mitigation planning at The Nature Conservancy; developed data management strategies for community organizing, fundraising, and marketing at Greenpeace; and performed spatial analysis of land use and energy reliance for the Foundation for Environmental Security and Sustainability.
+Prior to WRI, Lacey developed standards and certification programs for benchmarking communitywide sustainability performance, including the USGBC LEED for Cities and Communities program and the STAR Community Rating System.
+She has also conducted analyses of local climate and hazard mitigation planning at The Nature Conservancy; developed data management strategies for community organizing, fundraising, and marketing at Greenpeace; and performed spatial analysis of land use and energy reliance for the Foundation for Environmental Security and Sustainability.

 Lacey holds a BA in International Studies from the University of Mississippi and a MPA in Environmental Science and Policy from Columbia University.
-She lives in Washington, DC with her husband and young daughter and spends her free time exploring bike trails, checking out new breweries, and cheering on the Nats.
+She lives in Washington, DC with her husband and daughter and spends her free time biking around the city and cheering on the Nationals baseball team.

 Insights